Azure/GPT-RAG/docs/GUIDE.md

    azd deploy
    ```

-> [!Important]
-> Use the same environment name, subscription, and region as initial provisioning.

 🎉 **Congratulations!
 Your Zero Trust deployment is now complete.**

 > [!Note]
 > After the initial deployment, you may choose to customize or update specific features, such as adjusting prompts, adding a logo to the frontend, testing different chunking strategies, or configuring a custom orchestration strategy like NL2SQL.
 For detailed guidance on these optional customizations, refer to the deployment section in each component's repository.
+[Orchestrator](https://github.com/azure/gpt-rag-agentic), [Front-end](https://github.com/azure/gpt-rag-frontend, [Data Ingestion](https://github.com/Azure/gpt-rag-ingestion).

 ## Network Configuration Scenarios